xiaoyanlong/evo_sex_role/README.md

 # Citation

 If you are going to use the code, please cite our paper.

+Long, X., Weissing, F.J.
+Transient polymorphisms in parental care strategies drive divergence of sex roles. _Nat Commun_ 14, 6805 (2023). https://doi.org/10.1038/s41467-023-42607-6